Frequently Asked Questions

 Q – What support can B&W Tek provide in case of hardware failure?

-A - There are a series of built-in-diagnostic tools for the user to verify performance of the instrument at any time.
-In special cases, where service cannot be provided remotely, B&W Tek can arrange for a loaner or replacement unit.
-In addition, B&W Tek has a global network of trained service centers, and as a Metrohm Group company users will benefit from the Metrohm support network.
+A – There are a series of built-in-diagnostic tools for the user to verify performance of the instrument, and calibrate the instrument at any time.
+In special cases, where service cannot be provided remotely, B&W Tek through your local supplier can arrange for a loaner or replacement unit.
+In addition, B&W Tek as a Metrohm Group company works closely with the Metrohm support global network.